Champers is a bit pricey but it’s pretty much all we drink here at HotJoint towers. If you want to venture out, try these super spots

 There’s no doubting the heritage of this famous watering hole, which claims to be the oldest American Bar in London.
-Again, not quite sure about this as a boast (what’s an American bar?) but what is clear is that it’s a classy number for cocktails and Champagne and currently the world’s best bar.
+Again, not quite sure about this as a boast but what is clear is that it’s a classy number for cocktails and Champagne and is currently the world’s best bar.
 So why not make it a Champagne cocktail?
-Obvious really.
+Obvious, really.

 Champagne Bar at Texture

 Now, size isn’t everything, but Texture’s list of Champagne for pre-dinner aperitifs stands at 140 – and that’s pretty impressive.
 Texture is obvs a Michelin-starred joint, so a fat wallet is a must, but so is an appreciation of the finer things in life.
 Live a little!

 At the opposite end of the scale – size wise – is the Harrods champers bar.
 Harrods is a little shopping mall kind of place if you don’t know it, and the boutiquey, very white, bar serves Champagne from one estate.
 Which is the very definition of exclusive and the whole experience is capped off by being located in the fashion area and overlooks the shopping area.
 Very dahling!